Do What You Can to Ease Side Effects of Treatment for Esophageal Cancer

 To prevent sores in your mouth, take these actions:

-Brush your teeth after meals and before bedtime; floss every day.
+Brush your teeth after meals and before bedtime; floss every day if this is part of your normal routine unless your doctor or nurse tells you not to.

 Keep your mouth and lips clean and moist.